-Under the proposal, the existing poultry house would be demolished and replaced by a new poultry house.
-The proposed poultry house would provide accommodation for up to 32,000 free range egg laying chickens.
-The poultry house would have pop holes which would provide the birds with daytime access to an outside ranging area and would be ventilated by uncapped high speed ridge/roof mounted fans, each with a short chimney.
-Every four days, the birds' droppings would be removed by a belt collection system and stored temporarily on the farm, prior to being removed from site or spreading to land.
+Under the proposal, the two existing mobile poultry units would be removed and a new poultry house would be constructed adjacent to the existing poultry house.
+The poultry houses would then provide accommodation for up to 40,000 free range egg laying chickens.
+The poultry houses have/would have pop holes to provide the birds with daytime access to outside ranging areas and are/would be ventilated by ridge/roof mounted fans, each with a short chimney.
+Every four days, the birds' droppings are/would be removed by a belt collection system and stored temporarily on the farm, prior to being removed from site or spreading to land.